 D. On-the-water testing of engines or equipment after the pre-tournament rules meeting is allowed only with permission from the Tournament Director.
 No Exceptions.

-E. Tournament water boundaries shall be established by the Tournament Director in advance of the event.
+E. Tournament water boundaries shall be established by the Tournament Director in advance of the event and will be confirmed at the Rules Meeting/Banquet.
 Any water within these boundaries posted “Off-Limits” or “No Fishing” by state or federal agencies will be OFF-LIMITS.
 Only water open to ALL public fishing will be considered tournament waters.
 All angling must be done from the boat.

 F. Prior to take-off, each boat MUST be available for inspection by a Tournament Official.